 Overall, farmed salmon has more fat and more calories, and the nutrient profile is relatively similar.

-Wild Alaskan salmon contains a better ratio of omega 3 to omega 6, but an overall smaller amount of each as it is a leaner fish.
+Wild Alaskan salmon contains a higher proportion of omega-3 to omega-6, but an overall smaller amount of each since it has less fat content.

-The first positive of wild salmon is the benefits it brings for heart health.
+The first positive of wild salmon is the potential benefits it brings for heart health.

 Salmon is one of the best sources of omega-3 in the world, and all varieties provide large amounts of the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).